 Account user names and passwords are created and monitored by the school’s Technology Director.
 Students may not change their email password.
 Students should not share their passwords.
 Students are responsible for messages sent from their accounts.
 Teurlings Catholic High School cannot guarantee the privacy or conﬁdentiality of electronic documents, and any messages that are conﬁdential should not be communicated over email.
 Unauthorized attempts to access another person’s email or similar electronic communications or to use another student’s name, email, or computer address or workstation to send email or similar electronic communications are prohibited and may subject the individual to disciplinary action.

 Messages posted on the school’s email system cannot cause disruption to the school environment or normal and acceptable school operations.
 Occasional and reasonable personal use of the school’s email is permitted, outside of school hours, providing that this does not interfere with the performance of the electronic mail system or disrupt the operation of the school.
 Access to email at school is allowed only with expressed approval from the teacher.
-Email can be checked from home or from school computers.

 Students will report any unusual activities such as “spam” communications, obscene emails, questionable content, and the like to the school’s Technology Director.
 Students should not forward chain letters, jokes, or graphic ﬁles.